metacpan/metacpan-cpan-extracted/distros/G/Graphite-Simple/README.md

         Optional.

+#####    store_invalid_metrics
+        Optional.
+By default takes false value.
+Turns on the collecting of invalid metrics into "invalid" hash.

 #####    block_metrics_re
         The compiled regular expression.
 If any metric matches, then it will be ignored and won't be stored in the resulted hash.